 4 small frozen bananas, cut into rounds

 4 ounces full-fat coconut milk

 2 tablespoons cacao powder

 1. Pulse the bananas, coconut milk, and cacao powder in a food processor or high-speed blender until smooth and creamy.

 2. Serve with sliced strawberries and/or blueberries.
 Eat immediately to avoid browning.

 Tip: Cacao powder is all the rage on the Raw culinary scene, so it’s getting easier to obtain at health food stores or online at stores like VitaCost.

 Per serving: Calories 152; Fat 6.7 g (Saturated 5.7 g); Cholesterol 0 mg; Sodium 5 mg; Carbohydrate 25.4 g (Fiber 3.5 g); Protein 2.2 g; Sugar 12.4 g.

-Sign up for the Body Black Belt Summit.
-During my interview on July 19, 2014, I talk about the Completement Formulas and achieving perfect health.
+SUMMITS: Sign up for the Body Black Belt Summit.
+During my interview on July 19, 2014, I talk about the Total Body ReSet formulas and achieving perfect health.